-Worried about missing out on a 2.1 degree?
-Wondering what this would mean for your graduate career prospects?
-High levels of competition for graduate jobs can lead to students feeling under acute pressure to achieve a 2.1.
-However, while it’s true that some big graduate employers specify that they only want graduates with a 2.1 or higher, this is by no means true for all.
+Some big graduate employers specify that they only want graduates with a 2.1 or higher, but this is by no means true for all.
 Even the most popular and sought after recruiters sometimes take a more flexible approach.

 Keep up to date with the opportunities available by registering fully with targetjobs.co.uk and completing your profile, and check our employer hubs for more information about employers that catch your eye.